frontenddogma/web-development-glossary/manuscript/f.md

 : → Web framework

 Frameset
-: A group of named frames to which web pages and media can be directed.&nbsp;[†](#w-frame)
+: A group of named frames which can point to web pages or media.&nbsp;[†](#w-frame)

 Free and Open Source Software
 : Software that can be classified as both free software and open source software.
 That is, anyone is freely licensed to use, copy, study, and change the software in any way, and the source code is openly shared so that people are encouraged to voluntarily improve the design of the software.
 This is in contrast to proprietary software, where the software is under restrictive copyright licensing and the source code is usually hidden from the users.&nbsp;[†](#w-foss)

 Free Software Foundation
-: A non-profit organization founded by Richard Stallman in 1985 to support the free software movement, which promotes the universal freedom to study, distribute, create, and modify computer software, with the organization’s preference for software being distributed under copyleft (“share alike”) terms, such as with its own GNU General Public License.
-The FSF was incorporated in Massachusetts, U.S., where it is also based.&nbsp;[†](#w-fsf) ℹ︎&nbsp;[fsf.org](https://www.fsf.org/)
+: A non-profit organization that supports the free software movement and which promotes the universal freedom to study, distribute, create, and modify computer software, with the organization’s preference for software being distributed under copyleft (“share alike”) terms.
+The FSF was founded in 1985 by Richard Stallman.&nbsp;[†](#w-fsf) ℹ︎&nbsp;[fsf.org](https://www.fsf.org/)

 Free variable
 : A notation (symbol) that specifies places in an expression where substitution may take place and is not a parameter of this or any container expression.
 Some older books use the terms real variable and apparent variable for free variable and bound variable, respectively.
 The idea is related to a placeholder (a symbol that will later be replaced by some literal string), or a wildcard character that stands for an unspecified symbol.&nbsp;[†](#w-free-bound-variable)